NixOS/nixpkgs/doc/builders/images/dockertools.section.md

-If your primary goal is providing a basic skeleton for user lookups to work, and/or a lesser privileged user, adding `pkgs.fakeNss` to `build*Image.contents` might be the better choice than a custom script running `useradd` and friends.
+If your primary goal is providing a basic skeleton for user lookups to work, and/or a lesser privileged user, adding `pkgs.fakeNss` to the container image root might be the better choice than a custom script running `useradd` and friends.

 It provides a `/etc/passwd` and `/etc/group`, containing `root` and `nobody` users and groups.